mrzealot/absolem/index.md

 ### The Polygon phase

 I started out with a little cardboard example (fig. 1) to get a feel for a different thumb plane.
 Note that the main keywell layout was already identical to the final product -- that was never in question.
-It then grew into a working prototype which I've already posted about [here](https://www.reddit.com/r/MechanicalKeyboards/comments/9aam0u/polygon_a_prototype_demo_a_roadmap_and_lots_of/) (fig. 2).
-I was generally satisfied with it, so I went ahead and coded a Python &rarr; OpenSCAD model (fig. 3)<a href="#footnote-5"><sup>5</sup></a>.
+It then grew into a working prototype which I've already posted about [here](https://www.reddit.com/r/MechanicalKeyboards/comments/9aam0u/polygon_a_prototype_demo_a_roadmap_and_lots_of/) (fig. 2-3).
+I was generally satisfied with it, so I went ahead and coded a Python &rarr; OpenSCAD model, too (fig. 4-5)<a href="#footnote-5"><sup>5</sup></a>.

-Here came a huge gap where I did not have the luxury to retrain myself with the board (or to think a whole lot about keyboards in general) as I constantly had to meet strict deadlines; with the good ol' QWERTZ.
+Here came a huge gap where I did not have the luxury to retrain myself with the new board/layout (or to think a whole lot about keyboards in general) as I constantly had to meet strict deadlines; with the good ol' QWERTZ.

 ### Transitioning to 2D